Find a plan.

 Our guide to financial assistance for Medicare enrollees in Florida includes overviews of these benefits, including Medicare Savings Programs, long-term care coverage, and eligibility guidelines for assistance.

-Helpful resources for Florida Medicare beneficiaries and their caregivers
+What additional resources are available for Medicare beneficiaries and their caregivers in Florida?

 These resources provide free assistance and information about Medicare beneficiaries in Florida: